 The only extant organisms with feathers and, aside from bats and the extinct pterosaurs, the only vertebrates with the power of self-sustained flight.
 They are also the one group of endothermic reptiles alive today.

-While they do not reach the immense sizes of the dragons that the Lord made and which came to an end 65 millions of years ago, birds are still creatures of majesty and glory.
+reach the immense sizes of the dragons that the Lord made and

 Some species, like the immense moas of New Zealand and the elephant birds of Madagascar are now extinct after being hunted out by man.
 Others of a much more ancient geologic past, like the North American Gastornis and the South American Phorusrhacos were huge and fierce flightless carnivores that preyed on the mammals of their time.
 Among those capable of flight, forms much larger than any alive today used to exist.
 In their case, they were active predators perhaps related to modern condors, like the theratorn Argentavis magnificens, which ruled the skies of South America on monstrous eight-meter wingspans.